baskaufs/guid-o-matic/README.md

 Version 2 is written in [Xquery (a W3C Recommendation)](https://www.w3.org/TR/xquery/).
 It can be run using [BaseX](http://basex.org/), a free Xquery processor.
 Instructions for setting everything up are elsewhere.

 In addition to the main script that generates the RDF, there is an additional script that processes a Darwin Core Archive so that it can be used as source data.
 It pulls information from the meta.xml file to generate hackable mappings from the CSV files to the RDF.

+## Can I try it?
+Yes, please do!
+If all you want to do is see what happens, do the following:
+- fork the Guid-O-Matic GitHub repo to your local drive.
+Where you clone it on your hard drive has implications for the software finding the necessary files.
+Read below before you actually do the cloning.
+- install BaseX (if you haven't already)
+- navigate to the downloaded folder for the repo and load the query test-serialize.xq into BaseX.
+- if you downloaded the repo to the default location and are using a Mac (and probably any Linux system), you shouldn't have to do anything for the script to find the necessary files.
+If you are running a PC, or if you are using a non-PC with the files located at some non-default location, you need to set the path to the guid-o-matic repo directory as the fourth parameter of the function.
+The default repo-cloning location on PCs is in some horrible place inside the default user directory.
+However, when cloning the repo, you can specify some simpler location for the repo.
+I use c:\github\, which is the default given in the function as it is downloaded.
+- Click the "Run Query" ("play" triangle) button.

+You can play around with changing the identifier for the focal resource (the first parameter of the function) and the serialization (the second parameter).
+Suggestions are given in the comments above the function.

+If you want to try more complicated things like changing the properties or graph model, you will need to read more detailed instructions.
+To take it a step further and try using a Darwin Core archive as input also requires reading more instructions.